 Is there a "correct" answer?

 It depends.
-There are two "official" sources you can cite.
+There are at least two "official" sources one might be

-The movie has been criticized for taking too many artisitc liberties and introducing too much new information that is not even hinted at in the song.
+The movie has been criticized for taking too many artistic liberties and introducing too much new information that is not even hinted at in the song.
 Wikipedia provides the following plot summary:

 Set in the early 1950s, the film explores the budding relationship between budding relationship between Bobbie Lee Hartley [the song's narrator character] and Billy Joe McAllister.